paultopia/conlaw_casebook/spring-2022-iteration/10-us_v_nixon.md

 privately.
 These are the considerations justifying a presumptive privilege for Presidential communications.
-The privilege is fundamental to the operation of Government and inextricably rooted in the separation of powers under the Constitution.17 In Nixon v.
-Sirica, 159 U.S.App.D.C.
-58, 487 F.2d 700 (1973), the Court of Appeals held that such Presidential communications are 'presumptively privileged,' id., at 75, 487 F.2d, at 717, and this position is accepted by both parties in the present litigation.
-We agree with Mr. Chief Justice Marshall's observation, therefore, that '(i)n no case of this kind would a court be required to proceed against the president as against an ordinary individual.'
-United States v.
-Burr, 25 F.Cas., at 192.
+The privilege is fundamental to the operation of Government and inextricably rooted in the separation of powers under the Constitution.

-41

 But this presumptive privilege must be considered in light of our historic commitment to the rule of law.
 This is nowhere more profoundly manifest than in our view that 'the twofold aim (of criminal justice) is that guilt shall not escape or innocence suffer.'
-Berger v.
-United States, 295 U.S., at 88, 55 S.Ct., at 633.
 We have elected to employ an adversary system of criminal justice in which the parties contest all issues before a court of law.
 The need to develop all relevant facts in the adversary system is both fundamental and comprehensive.
 The ends of criminal justice would be defeated if judgments were to be founded on a partial or speculative presentation of the facts.
 The